jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 ## Prerequisites

 Your own server with administrator (root) access.
+This could be a local machine, a remotely hosted one, or a cloud instance or VPS.
 Each user who will access JupyterHub should have a standard user account on the machine.
 The install will be done through the command line - useful if you log into your machine remotely using SSH.

 This tutorial was tested on **Ubuntu 18.04**.
 No other Linux distributions have been tested, but the instructions should be reasonably straightforward to adapt.